-3. Research Agreement

-- An agreement form which may be used for sponsored research contracts and which contains key provisions / issues that should be covered / considered if the other party proposes to use its own contract form is provided below. - 1.
-Sample Intellectual Property/Research Agreement (Exhibit 23) - 2.
-Source: TBR Policy 5:01:06:00

-9. IX.
-Contracts for Deposit and Investment of Funds

-1. This guideline shall be used for the deposit and investment of all funds, regardless of source, which are received by a TBR institution or college of applied technology.
-Where the term

-"bank" or "banking institution" is used in this guideline, it refers to all financial institutions including savings and loan associations.

-- Each TBR institution is authorized by the TBR to enter into one contract for the deposit of funds for the institution's general operating account, one Tennessee insurance account, and one payroll account at a bank or banking institution authorized under Tennessee law to accept state deposits. - Each College of Applied Technology is authorized to have one imprest checking account.
-No additional accounts of this nature will be approved for opening or maintained by any Institution or college of applied technology unless specifically approved by the Chancellor or designee.

-3. Petty Cash Funds
+- Employee Work for Hire Agreement (Exhibit 19) - Copyright License Agreement (Exhibit 20) - Partial Assignment of Copyright Ownership Agreement (Exhibit 21) - Joint Ownership of Copyright Agreement (Exhibit 22) - Research Agreement - An agreement form which may be used for sponsored research contracts and which contains key provisions / issues that should be covered / considered if the other party proposes to use its own contract form is provided below. - Sample Intellectual Property/Research Agreement (Exhibit 23) - Source: TBR Policy 5:01:06:00 - IX.
+Contracts for Deposit and Investment of Funds - o Scope - This guideline shall be used for the deposit and investment of all funds, regardless of source, which are received by a TBR institution.
+Where the term "bank" or "banking institution" is used in this guideline, it refers to all financial institutions including savings and loan associations. - o General Rules - Each TBR institution is authorized by the TBR to enter into one contract for the deposit of funds for the institution's general operating account, one Tennessee insurance account, and one payroll account at a bank or banking institution authorized under Tennessee law to accept state deposits. - Each College of Applied Technology is authorized to have one imprest checking account.
+No additional accounts of this nature will be approved for opening or maintained by any Institution unless specifically approved by the Chancellor or designee. - Petty Cash Funds - The president of each Institution is authorized to establish one or more checking accounts for the deposit and disbursement of petty cash funds, provided that no such account shall exceed five hundred dollars (\$500.00) - The president may designate a custodian of the funds.